genesis-extensions/genesis/doc/init.md

 NOTE: This approach is intended for those wanting to run safecashd as the current user.
-You will need to modify io.safecash.safecashd.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.
+You will need to modify io.safecash.safecashd.plist if you intend to use it as a Launch Daemon with a dedicated safecash user.

 Auto-respawn
 -----------------------------------